XDavid1999/landbot-chatbot/docs/how_it_works.md

      - Defines the method (`Email`, `Slack`, `Telegram`) and its corresponding configuration (`config`).
      - Validates the provided configuration and associates it with a service handler.
    - `Topic`:
      - Groups notifications under a named context.
-Each topic has a unique name, description, and associated notification method.
+Each topic has a unique name, description, chatbot_token, and associated notification method.

 2. **Services**:
    Each notification method has a corresponding service class that: